Parimalav1/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+React's `useRouteMatch` hook is used for getting base url and path templates to add nested routes to an application such that a single parameter in the URL can be changed without having to change the whole thing in different files.

 1. How would you explain form validation to someone who has never programmed before?
+Users should have the best user experience by giving them informed feedback when they’ve filled out form incorrectly.
+This is done with form validation.
+Another popular method is to have a library such as Yup handle the validation - yup has built in methods to deal with email addresses, passwords, strings, numbers, and more.
+First install yup, declare schema and validate data.
+In a form app, the schema defines what the form looks like.
+It is kind of like a form outline, telling yup what the existing fields are and how they should be validated.

 1. In 1-2 sentences, define end to end testing.
+End to end testing looks at the entire user experience, from… start to finish.
+End to end tests focus on UI and mimic how a user might interact with an app, simulating real events like button clicks, scrolls, form submits, and the like.
+End to end testing can be done by installind and using a great tool called cypress.

 ## Instructions